dasarpai/old.dasarpai.github.io/_dsblog/2023-01-16-What-are-Transformers-in-AI.md

 ![Transformer](/assets/images/dspost/transformer/transformer-arch.jpg)

 ## Background
+Whether GPT, ChatGPT, DALL-E, Whisper, Satablity AI or whatever significant you see in the AI worlds nowdays it is because of Transformer Architecture.
 Transformers are a type of neural network architecture that have several properties that make them effective for modeling data with long-range dependencies.
 They generally feature a combination of multi-headed attention mechanisms, residual connections, layer normalization, feedforward connections, and positional embeddings.

-Precursor of Transformers were RNN, LSTM and GRU architecture.
+Precursors of Transformers were RNN, LSTM, and GRU architecture.
 Transformers are based on the 2017 research paper ["Attention is All You Need"](https://arxiv.org/abs/1706.03762)

-Intially Transformers were used for NLP related task.
-Slowly researchers started exploring the power of the Transformer Architecters and as of 2023 these are used for hundreds of task in different AI domains of technologies like:
+Initially, Transformers were used for NLP-related tasks.
+Slowly researchers started exploring the power of the Transformer Architectures and as of 2023 these are used for hundreds of tasks in different AI domains of technologies like:
 - Text Models (NLP, NLU, NLG)
 - Vision Models (Computer Vision)
 - Audio Models (Audio Processing, Classification, Audio Generation)
 - Reinforcement (RL) Models
-- Timeseries Models
+- Time-series Models
-- Multimodal : OCR (extract informatation from scanned docments), video classification, visual QA, table data question answering
+- Multimodal: OCR (extract information from scanned documents), video classification, visual QA, table data question answering
 - Graph Models

 Starting the journey in 2017, as of now (2023) we have approx 200 Transformer based architectures proposed by various researchers for various purposes.
-Using these architecure and various benchmark datasets thousands of models has be created which gives SOTA performance on various tasks.
-Based on your need you choose what architure can help you meeting your project objective.
-There are high chances you will get some pretrained model which you can used without training (Zero-shot) or small finetuning (one shot or few shot) efforts.
+Using these architecture and various benchmark datasets thousands of models have been created which give SOTA performance on various tasks.
+Based on your need you choose which architecture can help you meet your project objective.
+There are high chances you will get some pre-trained models which you can use without training (Zero-shot) or small finetuning (one-shot or few-shot) efforts.
 For that you need to explore [Huggingface](huggingface.co) and [PaperWithCode](https://paperswithcode.com/)

+This articles list all the major Transformer related researcher paper, their creators, capability and date of release.

 ## Tasks, which Transformer can do
 ### Vision Tasks